Jacobsteen808/project-2/Readme.md

   - Bollinger Bands & RSI Algorithms

 ## Presentation
-- **Contributors:** All members of the group will participate in the presentation.
+- **Contributors:** All members of the group participated in the making of the presentation.

 Your feedback and contributions to this project are welcome and appreciated!